Ghana

-The first permanent state in present-day Ghana was the Bono state of the 11th century.
-Numerous kingdoms and empires emerged over the centuries, of which the most powerful were the Kingdom of Dagbon in the north and the Ashanti Empire in the south.
-Beginning in the 15th century, the Portuguese Empire, followed by numerous other European powers, contested the area for trading rights, until the British ultimately established control of the coast by the late 19th century.
-Following over a century of colonisation, Ghana's current borders took shape, encompassing four separate British colonial territories: Gold Coast, Ashanti, the Northern Territories, and British Togoland.
-These were unified as an independent dominion within the Commonwealth of Nations on 6 March 1957, becoming the first colony in West Africa to achieve sovereignty.
-Ghana subsequently became influential in decolonisation efforts and the Pan-African movement.
+The earliest kingdoms to emerge in Ghana were Bonoman in the south and the Kingdom of Dagbon in the north, with Bonoman existing in the area during the 11th century.
+The Asante Empire and other Akan kingdoms in the south emerged over the centuries.
+Beginning in the 15th century, the Portuguese Empire, followed by other European powers, contested the area for trading rights, until the British ultimately established control of the coast by the 19th century.
+Following more than a century of colonial resistance, the current borders of the country took shape, encompassing four separate British colonial territories: Gold Coast, Ashanti, the Northern Territories, and British Togoland.
+These were unified as an independent dominion within the Commonwealth of Nations.
+On 6 March 1957 Ghana became the first colony in Sub-Saharan Africa to achieve sovereignty.
+Under President Kwame Nkrumah, it became influential in decolonisation efforts and the Pan-African movement.